Vualto/vuplay-jwplayer/README.md

 1. Install [npm](https://www.npmjs.com/)
 2. Install the [grunt-cli](https://www.npmjs.com/package/grunt-cli): `npm install -g grunt-cli`
+#### !!!!TODO!!!!: Change the below (no.3) to the JW GitHub repo structure name
-3. Clone the repository: `git clone git@github.com:Vualto/vuplay-jwplayer.git`
+3. Clone the repository: `git clone git@github.com:Vualto/vualto-jwplayer.git`
-4. Navigate to the project's root folder: `cd vuplay-jwplayer`
+4. Navigate to the project's root folder: `cd studiodrm-jwplayer`
 5. Install the dependencies: `npm install`

 ### Build and run the dev environment

 1. Open the repository in your favourite javascript editor.
-2. In the file `vuplay-jwplayer.js` replace `<dash-stream-url>` with your [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) stream URL.
+2. In the file `studiodrm-jwplayer.js` replace `<dash-stream-url>` with your [MPEG-DASH](https://en.wikipedia.org/wiki/Dynamic_Adaptive_Streaming_over_HTTP) stream URL.
-3. In the file `vuplay-jwplayer.js` replace `<hls-stream-url>` with your [HLS](https://developer.apple.com/streaming/) stream URL.
+3. In the file `studiodrm-jwplayer.js` replace `<hls-stream-url>` with your [HLS](https://developer.apple.com/streaming/) stream URL.
-4. In the file `vuplay-jwplayer.js` replace `<fairplay-cert-url>` with the URL to the fairplay certificate.
-Please contact support@vualto.com if you do not have this URL.
+4. In the file `studiodrm-jwplayer.js` replace `<fairplay-cert-url>` with the URL to the fairplay certificate.
+Please contact <support@jwplayer.com> if you do not have this URL.
+#### !!!!TODO!!!!: Change the below (no.5) to the JW Studio DRM docs
-5. In the file `vuplay-jwplayer.js` replace `<your-vudrm-token>` with a VUDRM token from [https://admin.vudrm.tech](https://admin.vudrm.tech)
+5. In the file `studiodrm-jwplayer.js` replace `<your-studiodrm-token>` with a Studio DRM token from [https://jw-studio-drm-token-docs](studiodrm-token-docs)
 6. In the file `index.html` replace `<jwplayer-key>` with your JWPlayer key.
 7. Run `npm run build` in the project's root.
 This will create a `dist` folder that contains all the files needed to run this demo.
-8. Add the host `jwplayer.vuplay.local.drm.technology` to your local machine's hosts file.
+8. Add the host `jwplayer.studiodrm.local` to your local machine's hosts file.
-9. Load a supported browser and go to `https://jwplayer.vuplay.local.drm.technology:14703`
+9. Load a supported browser and go to `https://jwplayer.studiodrm.local:14703`

 You will need an enterprise license with JW Player in order to playback DRM encrypted content.
-Please contact support@vualto.com or [JW Player](https://www.jwplayer.com/pricing/) for more information.
+Please contact <support@jwplayer.com> or [JW Player](https://www.jwplayer.com/pricing/) for more information.

-To retrieve the JW Player key [click here](https://dashboard.jwplayer.com/#/players/downloads) and copy the license key for the appropriate player in the `Downloads` section.
+Retrieve the [JW Player key](https://dashboard.jwplayer.com/#/players/downloads) and copy the license key for the appropriate player in the `Downloads` section.

 In order to allow DRM encrypted playback in chrome (<https://goo.gl/EEhZqT>), SSL has been enabled for the demo.
 You will get a warning about an invalid cert `NET::ERR_CERT_AUTHORITY_INVALID` but this can safely be ignored.